ucd-dare/EI-Drive/README.md

 Users could refer to [OpenCDA documentation](https://opencda-documentation.readthedocs.io/en/latest/) for more details.

 ## What's New
+### July 2022
+* Powered by OpenCDA, our paper [V2X-ViT: Vehicle-to-Everything Cooperative Perception with Vision Transformer](https://arxiv.org/pdf/2203.10638.pdf) has been accepted by **ECCV2022**!
+Check the codebase [v2x-vit](https://github.com/DerrickXuNu/v2x-vit) if interested.
 ### March 2022
 * HD Map manager is online!
 It currently supports generating rasterization map that includes road topology, traffic light info, and dynamic objects around each cav in real-time.
 This can be used for RL planning, HD Map learning, scene understanding, etc.